 Do Soul Patches Look Good?

-Some of the best musicians, famous celebrities, and artists have worn the soul patch.
+Some of the best musicians, celebrities, and artists have worn the soul patch.
 The trend grew popular in the 1970s and remains on-trend for men who want to style their facial hair a little differently.
 The question is whether you think it will look good on you.

 How to Create a Soul Patch